ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 ## Feelings Matter

 So I've [written about this before](https://ashfurrow.com/blog/empathetic-civilization/), but I'll say it again: _feelings matter_.
-It might sound obvious to you, but it really does need to be repeated.
+It might sound obvious to you – it might not – so it really does need to be repeated: feelings matter.
 Compassionate software can't be built without compassion for each other.

 Feelings matter, a lot.
 [We've actually researched this](http://qz.com/622749/teens-do-better-in-science-when-they-know-einstein-and-curie-also-struggled/): students who learned about the struggles that scientists went through on their way to achieving success did a lot better in science class.
-And students who _didn't_ learn did started doing _worse_.
+And students who _didn't_ learn started doing _worse_.

 Learning how successful scientists struggle helped students when they inevitably struggled.
 That's because struggling is normal, but when we neglect to mention the struggles of history's great scientists, we present the incorrect view that they just _were great_.
 And that's not true, [everyone struggles](https://ashfurrow.com/blog/normalizing-struggle/) sometimes.
+Students no longer felt like outsiders when _they_ started to struggle.

 When students see themselves and their own struggles represented in the history of science, they learn to _empathize_ with scientists.
 Empathy, the core of emotions, is the practice of sharing another person's point of view and feelings.